 History of Haiti

 The Republic of Haiti is located on the western part of the island of Hispaniola, sharing a border with the Dominican Republic.
 The country is slightly smaller than the State of Maryland.
 The terrain includes rugged mountains, rain forests, palm tree lined beaches, small coastal plains and river valleys.
-There are several islands, including the famous island of Tortugas (Ile de la Torture), located off the coast of northern Haiti.
+There are several islands, including the famous island of Tortuga (Ile de la Tortue), located off the coast of northern Haiti.

 French settlement of Hispaniola began in 1625 and was formally claimed in 1664.
 The fertile island became the richest colony in the Western Hemisphere, exporting sugar and coffee.
 In 1790, free blacks and slaves revolted together in the only successful slave uprising in world history.
 The nation declared its independence in 1804 as the first black-led republic.
 The free black nation chose to keep the original Taíno-Arawak name “Ayiti,” meaning “mountainous land.”